IamJiyong/JiyongVision/README.md

 ```

 For detailed argument settings, refer to train.py.

-After training, the model willautmatically be tested on the test set.
+After training, the model will autmatically be tested on the test set.

 ## 3. Testing
 To test a specific model, run the following command: